hetida/hetida-designer/docs/execution/restricted_webservice.md

 * as a separately scalable service
 * to 3rd parties / other services without publishing all backend and runtime capabilities

 Another use case is employing a hetida designer workflow and an adapter for data ingestion: The workflow may do some necessary data cleanup / preparation and its output is wired to a configured adapter.
 The resulting webservice can be exposed separately to data pushing services.
-In this case, it is recommended to enable the caching of workflows for execution.
-This is achieved by setting the environment variable `HD_ENABLE_CACHING_FOR_NON_DRAFT_TRAFOS_FOR_EXEC` to `true`.

 Using this, you probably want to let both `HD_IS_BACKEND` and `HD_IS_RUNTIME` remain true — especially the latter enables actual execution in the same container.

+Furthermore it is recommended to enable the caching of non-draft transformations for execution in order to avoid reloading non-draft transformation revisions on handling each request: This is achieved by setting the environment variable `HD_ENABLE_CACHING_FOR_NON_DRAFT_TRAFOS_FOR_EXEC` to `true`.

 A typical setup consists of
 * An ordinary designer backend and runtime only reachable internally by your data scientists for exploration and development